feature-sh/docs/contents/guides/execute-a-payment.md

 description: Send or get the reward for the good work!
 ---

-# 💰 Execute a Deal
+# 💰 Execute a Payment

 Once the **challenge period is over**, you will be prompt to **get your reward by the bot**.